SHENG-KAI-HUANG/show_optical_flow_in_color/README.md

 ### show_optical_flow_in_color
 This is python3 code to show optical flow in color.<br />
-If there are anything don't understand please feel free to post an issue.<br />
+If there are anything don't understand or bug, please feel free to post an issue.<br />

 Coding and testing by Anaconda in Windows 10 with python 3.6.5.<br />